adtrace/adtrace_sdk_flutter/README.md

 ### <a id="cp"></a>Custom parameters

 In addition to the data points that AdTrace SDK collects by default, you can use the AdTrace SDK to track and add to the event/session as many custom values as you need (user IDs, product IDs, etc.).
-Custom parameters are only available as raw data (i.e., they won't appear in the AdTrace dashboard).
+Custom parameters are only available as raw data (i.e., they won't appear in the AdTrace panel).

 You should use **callback parameters** for the values that you collect for your own internal use, and **partner parameters** for those that you wish to share with external partners.
 If a value (e.g. product ID) is tracked both for internal use and to forward it to external partners, the best practice would be to track it both as callback and partner parameters.